silverrainb/movie-sentiment/README.md

 * XGboost:

 XGBoost is an implementation of gradient boosted decision trees designed for speed and performance.
-It is short for “Extreme Gradient Boosting” and used for superviosed learning problems.
+It is short for “Extreme Gradient Boosting” and used for supervised learning problems.
 It is fast and shows good results.

 The score is calculated from kaggle at